 As existing accounts don't get migrated into Alto, you'll need to manually add your first rent charge onto each active tenancy.

 Once you have added the first rent charge to an active tenancy, the next date is the one which your tenant is due to pay.
-This will only need to be added once.
+You can choose to automatically send an invoice to your tenants when the rent charge is raised.
 When the next rent due charge is added, Alto will continue to raise the charge at the frequency you have selected, i.e. monthly/weekly/four weekly/annually.
+This charge will only need to be added once.

 This article includes: